Hydrocephalus Internus (Internal Hydrocephalus) in cats

 Symptoms

 The symptoms of hydrocephalus in cats can vary greatly and depend on both the extent of fluid accumulation and the speed of its development.
-In some cats with mild or slowly progressive hydrocephalus, the symptoms may be barely noticeable, while other cats may be severely affected.
+In some cats with mild or slowly progressive hydrocephalus, symptoms may be barely noticeable, while other cats may be severely affected.

 Diagnosis